SCENE 01 / WIRELESS AUDIO SYSTEMS

 Wireless audio on South Africa shoots is coordinated against the RF spectrum regulated by ICASA, supporting reliable multi-channel radio mic and IFB systems from Cape Town Film Studios stages to busy urban and event locations.

 Here is the short of it.
-Cape Town Film Studios provides controlled stage space, while our crews are skilled setting up wireless on demanding urban and event locations.
-Because South Africa's film-services industry is mature and competitively priced, full wireless audio packages can be sourced locally through established rental houses, and a complete sound department can be crewed within the country.
+Cape Town Film Studios gives controlled stage space, while our crews are skilled setting up wireless on demanding urban and event locations.
+Because South Africa's film-services industry is mature and competitively priced, full wireless audio packages can be sourced locally through set up rental houses, and a complete sound department can be crewed within the country.

 Here is what that looks like on the ground.
 The dry, sunny Western Cape summer from November to February, the prime production season, supports settled outdoor and event work.
-The SAST time zone at UTC+2 suits European productions.
-The DTIC production rebates, historically around a 25 percent rebate of qualifying local spend for foreign productions, together with the favourable rand exchange rate, keeps audio-intensive productions cost-good.
+The SAST time zone at UTC+2 suits European shoots.
+The DTIC production rebates, in the past around a 25 percent rebates of qualifying local spend for foreign shoots, together with the favourable rand exchange rate, keeps audio-intensive shoots cost-good.
 The country's standing as a top commercial and broadcast destination reflects the trust of its wireless audio skill.

 FAQ